 Erdös number = 4 (Erdös - Tarski - Maddux - Ladkin - Gibbon)

-Dafydd Gibbon is emeritus professor of English and General Linguistics at Bielefeld University.
-After early childhood in Halifax (Heptonstall Slack) and London (Dulwich), and attendance at Hillhouse Primary School in Huddersfield, Huddersfield College, Llanelly Boys' Grammar Technical School and Great Yarmouth Grammar School, I studied German, French and Theology at King's College, University of London, where he was also active in the John Clifford Society (for Baptist students), including a year as President of the Society in 1967-1968, and on the University of London Union Social Committee, and was awarded the University of London Laurel for his services.
-Part of his studies was a year abroad at the University of Erlangen, where he studied with Peter Ganz and Theodor Wolpers, as well as being immersed in international and local culture there.
+CVMy current status is emeritus professor of English and General Linguistics at Bielefeld University.
+After early childhood in Halifax (Heptonstall Slack) and London (Dulwich), and attendance at Hillhouse Primary School in Huddersfield, Huddersfield College, Llanelly Boys' Grammar Technical School and Great Yarmouth Grammar School, I studied German, French and Theology as an undergraduate at King's College, University of London, where I was also active in the John Clifford Society (for Baptist students), including a year as President of the Society in 1967-1968, and on the University of London Union Social Committee.
+Part of my studies was a year abroad at the University of Erlangen, Germany, where I studied with Peter Ganz in German Studies and Theodor Wolpers in English Studies, as well as being deeply immersed in international and local social life there.

-After postgraduate studies in German 18th and 19th century literature (on Barthold Hinrich Brockes and Annette von Droste Hülshoff), and activity on the London folk scene of the late 1960s (Bloomsbury Friendship Centre, and Mike Absalom's Holy Ground Club, Bayswater), he relocated to Germany with the position of Lektor for English at the University of Göttingen, under Theodor Wolpers, and concentrated on applied linguistics in language teaching.
-After Thomas Gardner accepted a call to the new Chair of English Linguistics in Göttingen, he switched to theoretical and descriptive linguistics and was employed as 'wissenschaftlicher Assistent' and obtained his doctoral degree in the mid-1970s with the title 'Perspectives of Intonation Analysis'.
+After postgraduate studies in German 18th and 19th century literature (on Barthold Hinrich Brockes and Annette von Droste Hülshoff), and activity on the London folk club scene of the late 1960s (Bloomsbury Friendship Centre, and Mike Absalom's Holy Ground Club, Bayswater), I relocated to Germany with the position of Lektor for English at the University of Göttingen, under Theodor Wolpers and Ernst Theodor Sehrt, and concentrated on applied linguistics in language teaching.
+After Thomas Gardner, formerly Ohio State University, accepted a call to the new Chair of English Linguistics in Göttingen in 1970 I switched to theoretical and descriptive linguistics and was later employed as 'wissenschaftlicher Assistent', obtaining my doctoral degree in this field in 1975 with a dissertation entitled 'Perspectives of Intonation Analysis'.
 Key experiences during this period were a summer school in Applied Linguistics in Edinburgh in 1969, with Pit Corder, Elisabeth Ingram, Henry Widdowson and Alan Davies, meeting Randolph Quirk and Jacek Fisiak at a contrastive linguistics conference in Bucharest in 1975, and meeting Wiktor Jassem, the beginning of a continuing friendship, at a conference in Leeds in 1977.

-From 1978 he was guest professor at Bielefeld University, then in 1980 professor for Theory and Practice of Translation, specialising in speech, at Cologne Polytechnic (Fachhochschule).
-From 1982 to 2009 he was professor of English and General Linguistics at Bielefeld University specialising in Computational Linguistics and Applied Phonetics and had the privilege of working with several eminent colleagues in Linguistics, and, in particular, of conducting a wide range of Europen and German funded research projects and supervising the doctoral and post-doc degrees of many talented young academics from a range of different countries, in several cases working with them in their own regions of origin in Ivory Coast, Nigeria, India, China as well as neighbouring Poland.
-Particular research interests include computational prosodic analysis, computational lexicography, computational linguistics in speech technology and in fieldwork on Niger-Congo languages, and Documentary Linguistics for endangered Languages.
+In 1978-1979 I was guest professor at Bielefeld University, then in 1980 professor for Theory and Practice of Translation, specialising in speech, at Cologne Polytechnic (Fachhochschule).
+From 1981 to 2009 I was professor of English and General Linguistics at Bielefeld University specialising in Computational Linguistics and Applied Phonetics and have had the privilege of working with eminent colleagues in Linguistics, and, in particular, of conducting a wide range of European and German funded research projects and supervising the doctoral and post-doc degrees of many talented young academics from a range of different countries, in several cases working with them in their own regions of origin in Ivory Coast, Nigeria, India, China as well as neighbouring Poland.
+Particular research interests include computational prosodic analysis, computational lexicography, computational linguistics in speech technology, fieldwork on Niger-Congo languages, and Documentary Linguistics for endangered Languages.

-AdministrationIn Göttingen I was 'geschäftsführender Assistent' in the English Seminar in the mid 1970s, and I have occupied many university administrative posts during my time in Bielefeld, including Department Head of Linguistics and of English Studies, Dean of the Faculty of Language and Letters, member of the Senate and of the Convocation (Konvent), as member and then Chairman of the Senate Committee for Computing Affairs (ADV-Ausschuss), and as member of the Founding Commission of the Technical Faculty of Bielefeld University.
+AdministrationIn Göttingen I was 'geschäftsführender Assistent' in the English Seminar in the mid 1970s, and I have occupied many university administrative posts during my time in Bielefeld, including Department Head posts both in Linguistics and in English Studies, Dean of the Faculty of Language and Letters, member of the Senate and of the Convocation (Konvent), as member and then Chairman of the Senate Committee for Computing (ADV-Ausschuss) for nearly twenty years, and as member of the Founding Commission of the Technical Faculty of Bielefeld University.
 My function as departmental ERASMUS coordinator (Antwerp, Cracow, Dublin, Malta, Poznan, Veliko Tarnovo) has led to many fruitful cooperations.
 In the early 1990s I was treasurer of the German Linguistics Society (DGfS) and a founding member of the Computational Linguistics Section of the society.
 I have Convenor of COCOSDA (International Coordinating Committee for Speech Databases and Assessment) for nearly ten years, and plan to leave this office during the present year, 2014.